January 2023 (covers news, announcements and happenings from October to December 2022)

 This study has the potential to shed light on the complex factors that influence occupational choices and participation for autistic individuals, and unlock new possibilities for autistic children and youth and their families by providing insights that can improve their health and well-being.

 Specifically, this study can contribute to the development of more effective prevention strategies, interventions and support mechanisms that can help autistic individuals access opportunities for more fulfilling and meaningful lives.

 What do you like to do in your spare time?

-It's no secret that Holland Bloorview is full of everyday heroes.
+It’s no secret that Holland Bloorview is full of everyday heroes.
 But how well do you know them?
 Let’s get to know Monica Hung, research ethics coordinator at the Bloorview Research Institute’s Research Operations office.